Marcedes Lewis: Jacksonville Jaguars

-Lewis was selected by the Jacksonville Jaguars with the 28th overall pick in the first round of the 2006 NFL draft.
+Lewis was selected by the Jacksonville Jaguars in the first round (28th overall) of the 2006 NFL draft.
 He played college football at UCLA with running back Maurice Jones-Drew, who was also selected on the first day by the Jaguars.
-In July 2006, Lewis signed a five-year, $7.5 million contract that included $4.9 million guaranteed.
+In July 2006, Lewis signed a five-year, $7.5 million contract with $4.9 million guaranteed.

 Lewis made his NFL debut in Week 2 of the 2006 season against the Pittsburgh Steelers in a 9–0 victory.
 He scored his first professional touchdown on a one-yard reception from David Garrard in Week 12 against the Buffalo Bills.
-He finished his rookie season with three starts in 15 appearances.
-He totaled 13 receptions for 126 receiving yards and one receiving touchdown.
-His role expanded in the 2007 season with 37 receptions for 391 receiving yards and two receiving touchdowns.
+Lewis finished his rookie season with 13 receptions for 126 yards and a touchdown in 15 games and three starts.
+Lewis' role expanded in the 2007 season with 37 receptions for 391 yards and two touchdowns.
 He started all 16 games in his second year.

-In 2008, Lewis started all 16 games once again and recorded 41 receptions for 489 receiving yards and two receiving touchdowns, which came in consecutive games in Week 5 and Week 6.
-In the 2009 season, he started all 16 games and recorded 32 receptions for 518 receiving yards and two receiving touchdowns.
+In 2008, Lewis started all 16 games once again and recorded 41 receptions for 489 yards and two touchdowns, which came in consecutive games in Week 5 and Week 6.

+In the 2009 season, Lewis started all 16 games and recorded 32 receptions for 518 yards and two touchdowns.

 In the 2010 season, Lewis matched the Jaguars single-season touchdown receptions record with a total of 10 and was selected to his first Pro Bowl.
 He had previously been named as an alternate for the 2009 Pro Bowl.
 He started all 16 games and had three games with multiple receiving touchdowns.